RedHatInsights/insights-host-inventory/docs/_index.md

 - the auth type in identity must of one of:
     - `basic_auth`, `cert-auth`, `classic-proxy`, `jwt-auth` or `uhc-auth`

-If the identity is of type `User`, there are no additional requirements.
+If the identity is of type `User` or auth type is `classic-proxy`, there are no additional requirements.
 However, if the identity type is `System`, the `system` object should be present in identity and the following logic will be used to validate:
 - the fields `cert-type` and `cn` must be present within the `system` object
 - the `cert-type` must be one of:
     - `hypervisor`, `rhui`, `sam`, `satellite` or `system`